Non-User Privacy Policy

 1. What Claude Is

 Claude is a content-based generative AI system used by many people around the world to assist with a wide range of tasks.
 These include improving writing, providing coding assistance, offering strategic advice, conducting business analysis, summarizing documents, and helping with various daily activities.
-It's available via both an API for developers and a public website (claude.ai) for individual users.
+Claude is available to individuals, developers, and businesses around the world.

 2. How Our Models are Trained